 Equitable caregivers may be able to obtain parental rights and responsibilities in custody and visitation cases.
 O.C.G.A. §19-7-3.1, effective July 1, 2019, provides the procedures, factors for consideration, and a clear and convincing standard to establish equitable caregiver standing and parental rights.

 Subsection (b) provides for a two pronged procedure to establish standing and maintain an action to be adjudicated as an equitable caregiver.
-In the first prong, the trial court considers the pleadings and affidavits filed by both parties, and, if necessary, holds an expedited hearing to determine facts material to the issue of standing.
+In the first prong, the trial court considers the pleadings and affidavits filed by both parties.
+If necessary, the trial court may have an expedited hearing to determine facts material to the issue of standing.
 The trial court must then determine whether the petitioner has presented prima facie evidence of the requirements contained in Subsection (d) to support the existence of an equitable caregiver relationship with the child.
-If the answer is in the affirmative, the petitioner has standing to advance to the second prong, and fully adjudicate the issue of equitable caregiver status in accordance with Subsection (d).
+If the answer is in the affirmative, the petitioner has standing to advance to the second prong, and to fully litigate the issue of equitable caregiver status.

 Subsection (c) provides forms for the pleadings and affidavits required in Subsection (b).